GLSRC/rescomp/README.md

 * Nothing works, please help me!

   If you can't install or use the package despite following the above instructions, [write us][maintainer mail adresses].
 For a package as new as this one, such problems are to be expected and we will try to help as soon as possible.

-### Uninstalling rescomp

-To uninstall the rescomp package, simply activate the respective environment and then type:

-    pip uninstall rescomp

 ## Usage